 The pattern queries the Windows Registry to obtain the registry listing (giving version(s) installed) from the following registry path:

 If the registry listing returns a single entry, then the pattern will perform a further Windows registry query to obtain the version information.
 The query performed is:

-Atrium Dsicovery executes a search for the installed packages and tries to match them against the following regular expressions in the order in which they are presented below:
+Atrium Discovery executes a search for the installed packages and tries to match them against the following regular expressions in the following order:

 When it finds a match, it extracts the version for MySQL RDBMS from the package information.
 If more than one package matches, only the version information from the first is extracted.